URBAN WILDLIFE PROJECT

 This collaborative project of the Royal Saskatchewan Museum, University of Regina, Nature Regina and other nature based non-profit organizations aims to document biodiversity along an urban to rural gradient within and outside the boundaries of the City of Regina.

 Biodiversity monitoring stations will be set up within City of Regina parks and Wascana Park, and other areas that are selected by the project team.
-For the first year, 2021-22, 15 stations are planned at locations across the city.
-These stations will be active for around 4 months of the year (October, January, April and June/July).
+For the first year, 2021-22, 15 stations were planned at locations across the city.
+The project continues to set up these stations for around 4 weeks, 4 times a year (October, January, April and June/July).

-The stations will document wildlife occurrences, and will be composed of different automated recording units (to record bird songs and frogs calling, bat detectors, and trail cameras setto detect mammals).
-This project will form a baseline for our urban wildlife population, and will contribute to a longer-term wildlife monitoring program in the City of Regina.
+The stations document wildlife occurrences and are composed of different automated recording units (to record bird songs and frogs calling, bat detectors, and trail cameras set to detect mammals).
+This project will form a baseline for our urban wildlife population and contribute to a longer-term wildlife monitoring program in the City of Regina.
 It will provide information to the City of Regina or Wascana Centre, such as:

 The project, managed by the Royal Saskatchewan Museum and University of Regina, is anticipating a high level of citizen engagement.
 In addition to engaging citizens of Regina, this project will become part of a large urban wildlife research network (Urban Wildlife Information Network) that incorporates studies on urban wildlife from over 20 cities in North America, including the cities of Edmonton and Saskatoon.

-If you are interested in volunteering for this project, please contact urbanwildlifeyqr@gmail.com.
+If you are interested in volunteering for this project or have any questions, please contact urbanwildlifeyqr@gmail.com.